zhenglong1603/tp/docs/DeveloperGuide.md

         * Immunizations: `Flu Shot, Tetanus`
         * Other fields remain unchanged
           <br><br>

 2. Adding a medical report to a patient with an existing medical report
    * **Prerequisites:**
         * The patient with that NRIC must be present in the patient list
         * That patient has an existing medical report
     * **Test Case:** `addmr ic/S1234567A al/Peanut Allergy ill/Diabetes sur/Appendectomy imm/Flu Shot, Tetanus`
-    * **Expected:** The patient with NRIC S1234567A in the list is updated with the following fields, overwriting the the previous fields:
+    * **Expected:** The patient with NRIC S1234567A in the list is updated with the following fields, overwriting the previous fields:
         * Drug Allergies: `Peanut Allergy`
         * Illnesses: `Diabetes`
         * Surgeries: `Appendectomy`
         * Immunizations: `Flu Shot, Tetanus`
         * Other fields remain unchanged
           <br><br>

 3. Adding a medical report with missing parameters
    * **Prerequisites:**
         * The patient with that NRIC must be present in the patient list